icgrp/ese532_handouts/ese532_handouts/hw3/walk_through.md

 ---
 This concludes everything you need to know about `std::threads` to complete this homework.
-You can run the full workthrough by `make walkthrough` and `./walkthrough`.
+You can run the full walk-through by `make walkthrough` and `./walkthrough`.

 ### Coarse-grain